antdp425/premier_league_explorer/README.md

 # PremierLeagueExplorer

-Premier League Explorer provides quick access to basic information about all 20 teams in the  Premier League as well as a quick look into a teams current position in the league.
+Premier League Explorer provides:
+ - access to basic information about all 20 teams in the English Premier League
+ - a quick look into a teams current position in the league table
+ - a quick look at the full league table

 ## Getting Started